The Best Cloud Backup from Jason the Wedding Photographer

 Some research showed that many users stored upwards of a terabyte on Backblaze’s servers with no issues.
 I initially had about 250gb to store, and I don’t see that ballooning to more than 1 to 2 TB in the near future, so that’s fine by me.

 It’s automatic.
 I already automatically back everything up to an external hard drive (more about my backup routine), so I set Backblaze up to just watch and backup my external hard drive.
-The program runs quietly in the background, and twice daily it scans the drive for new information and sends it to the server.
+The program runs quietly in the background, and twice-daily it scans the drive for new information and sends it to the server.

 No effort required on my part.

-Even though there are some cloud storage that are specifically for Malaysia, it still did not catch my attention as I was actually looking for something that is cheap and unlimited.
+It still did not catch my attention as I was actually looking for something that is cheap and unlimited.

 Any Concerns or Problems yet?